Introduction to Cluster Algebras. Chapter 7: Bridge decompositions

 \section{Bridge decompositions}

 Bridge decompositions \cite[Section 3.2]{amplitudes} provide a useful recursive construction of reduced plabic graphs with a given decorated trip permutation.

 \begin{definition} A \emph{bridge} is a graph fragment shown in \cref{fig:bridges} on the left.
 Let $\dpi$ be a decorated permutation on $b$ letters that has $a$ anti-excedances, and let $\affpi$ be the corresponding affine permutation.
 To build a plabic graph associated to $\affpi$, we begin by introducing a white (resp., black) lollipop in each position $i$ with $\dpi(i)=\overline{i}$ (resp., $\dpi(i)=\underline{i}$).
 If $\dpi$ is a decoration of the identity, we are done.
-Otherwise, we generate a sequence of transpositions $(i,j)$ following the algorithm in \cref{def:BCFW0}, then attach successive bridges in the corresponding positions, as in \cref{fig:bridges}.
+Otherwise, we use \cref{def:BCFW0} to produce a \emph{bridge factorization}, then attach successive bridges in the corresponding positions, as in \cref{fig:bridges}.
 The resulting graph is called a \emph{bridge decomposition} of~$\affpi$, or sometimes a BCFW bridge decomposition, due to its relation with the Britto-Cachazo-Feng-Witten recursion in quantum field theory, see~\cite{amplitudes}. \end{definition}

 \begin{proposition} A bridge decomposition of an $(a,b)$-bounded affine permutation~$\affpi$ uses $a(b-a)-\ell(\affpi)$ bridges. \end{proposition}

 \begin{proof} See \cref{lem:inv-affpi-bound} and Definitions \ref{def:BCFW0} and~\ref{def:BCFW}. \end{proof}